oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/implementation-notes.md

 | N\_RETRY      | 3 – 5 seconds                                                                                                                           |
 | M\_BACKOFF    | 60 seconds                                                                                                                              |

-Table 30: “Best practice” values for timers and counters
+Table 30: "Best practice" values for timers and counters
 <!-- transformation-note: above upstream table number will be replaced by auto-numbering later. -->

-The “tolerance” of the sleep and keep-alive timers at the server/gateway depends on the values indicated by the clients.
+The "tolerance" of the sleep and keep-alive timers at the server/gateway depends on the values indicated by the clients.
 For example, the timer values should be 10% higher than the indicated values for periods larger than 1 minute, and 50% higher if less.

 ## Mapping of Topic Alias to Topic Names and Topic Filters